 Since the transactions downloaded into QuickBooks Online did not link the invoices with their respective payments, you may notice names that have zero balances in your A/R and A/P aging reports.
 You can easily link credits/payments to your open invoices by turning on the Automatically apply credits preference.

-- On the Advanced tab, select Automatically apply credits, then select Save.
+- Select Automatically apply credits, and then Save.

 Start using QuickBooks Online